Our Review of Pimsleur

 While Pimsleur does not offer an entirely complete course, we highly recommend their study material for beginners or travelers.
 Pimsleur is by far the best resource available for learning useful travel phrases before a trip abroad.

 The bottom line – is Pimsleur worth your time?

 Does Pimsleur work?
 Can you learn a foreign language with Pimsleur?
 The short answer is: yes – but it’s best for beginners who want to learn travel phrases.
 We recommend Pimsleur for beginners who are interested in learning some conversational words and phrases.
 If you’re planning to visit Paris for a week and just need to learn a handful of French travel phrases, Pimsleur is the perfect tool for you.

 Pimsleur doesn’t offer intermediate or advanced courses, so it’s really best as a tool for beginners.
 If you want to continue studying your target language after completing the Pimsleur course we’d recommend using an app like Rosetta Stone or Babbel.
-We’d also recommend putting together an organized study plan and booking some tutoring lessons via video call (we’ve had a lot of luck with tutors on Preply and iTalki).
+We’d also recommend putting together an organized study plan and booking some tutoring lessons via video call (we’ve had a lot of luck with tutors on Wyzant and Preply).

 Whatever your language learning goals, Pimsleur is the perfect tool to get you started.
 The first lesson of any language is free to try – you can access it on the Pimsleur website or by downloading the Pimsleur mobile app.

 – written by Drew Grubba for Smarter Language.
 Drew has ACTFL-certified proficiency in Swedish, German, Portuguese, French and Spanish.
 He’s also studied Mandarin Chinese, Norwegian and Dutch, and is currently learning Russian.